xerkhalidox/messenger-chat/README.md

 # Messenger-chat
-A simple chat app using React,Nodejs and Socket.io
+Simple chat using React,Nodejs and Socket.io